onionpancakes/henge/README.md

 The first item in the vector (the tag) must be a keyword.
 Henge follows JSX's semantics[<sup>[Link]</sup>](https://reactjs.org/docs/jsx-in-depth.html#specifying-the-react-element-type) when determining the type of the element.

-Lowercase tags are treated as DOM elements and Henge will convert them into strings.
+Lowercase tags are treated as DOM elements and Henge converts them into strings.

 ```clojure
 (h/compile [:div])